mmore500/waves/blog/_posts/2021-08-20-Mitchell-Johnson_Jamie-Schmidt.md

 ## Conclusion
--reiterate how our work greatly simplified the end user expirience using mabe2

 From these steps, it is clear that the end user can more easily and more efficiently create custom experiments to suit nearly any research goal.
 Where previously almost any experiment would have required significant editing of numerous files, now most experiments can be completed simply by creating a new Evaluator and editing the config file.
 In addition, experiments involving trying different forms of evolution to solve the same problem are made drastically easier, as the only difference between those experiments would be in the config files.
 Finally, the more modular nature of this new framework lends itself very well to collaboration, where a Brain one person makes could easily be used in another person's Evaluator and, with how Genomes are so standardized by Genome::Head, using a new Genome type in the place of a more basic Genome would be trivial.

 In short, our work has greatly simplified the end user experience and streamlined the research process for all who would use MABE2 in the future.

 ## Future plans / Work we didn't complete
--anything we wish we could have completed but didn't have time to

 Unfortunately, we simply did not have the time to do everything we wanted.
 As such, these are the remaining issues:

   1. The config system for Brains and Genomes does not yet work.
 The structure should be similar to how Organisms are, with each Genome having a name and the various pertinent values (such as mutation rate and min/max values) and each Brain having a name, the names of the Genomes it will use, and whatever stats it will have (such as Markov Brains needing the size of their gates and all Brains having the name of their outputs).